Tirasa/ADSDDL/README.md

 # ADSDDL
-Active Directory ntSecurityDescriptor sample parser
+Active Directory ntSecurityDescriptor simple parser

 ### How to use it